-3.3 International students (additional information)
+1.8 International students (additional information)

-3.3.1 Visas and immigration
+1.8.1 Visas and immigration

-If you are a national of a country in the European Economic Area (EEA) or Switzerland, you do not need a visa to study at University of West London.
+If you are a national of a country in the European Economic Area (EEA) or Switzerland, you currently do not need a visa to study at University of West London provided you were resident in the UK on or before the 30 December 2020.
+After this time you will need to apply for the new Student Immigration Route.